SettleMint

 Principal AmountThe amount of principal to convert.

-Once an active trigger matches, the confirmation step previews the effective price and the estimated output for the entered principal, so the holder can review the result before submitting.
-The on-chain conversion remains the authoritative guard: these checks stop a known-bad request before it is submitted rather than letting it fail later on-chain.
+Once an active trigger matches and the amount is valid, the confirmation step shows the effective price for the matched trigger.
+For a specific non-zero amount, it also shows the estimated output for the entered principal so the holder can review the result before submitting.
+A convert-all request (Principal Amount 0) resolves its exact amount on-chain, so no estimated output appears for it.
+The on-chain conversion remains the authoritative guard: these checks stop a known-bad request before it reaches the signing step rather than letting it fail later with a generic save error.

 Operating considerations